Sripad1003/Recipe_Realm/README.md

    ```bash
    npm start
    ```
-   The app will typically be available at `http://localhost:3000`.
+   By default, the app will typically be available at `http://localhost:3000`.

 ## Technologies Used